 There is also the looming issue of what control the giant platforms will have over content, because what amounts to a “good experience” for a Facebook users is usually measured by factors such as how long something takes to load on their phone.
 Editorial priorities within news organizations, on the other hand, often compromise or don’t fully prioritize speed, in order to develop more richly designed or interactive stories.
 If news audiences are going to increasingly migrate to mobile social platforms, then Facebook, Snapchat, WhatsApp, and others will most likely promote what works over slower presentations.
 In this dynamic news organizations inevitably adapt to the requirements of the platform rather than the other way round.

 And this is the unsettling message for the news business in these developments.
 The traffic to your stories, the pathways to audiences and even the shape of your newsrooms are changed by this new balance of power.
 The obscurity of how these systems and algorithms works has not been lifted by agreements that might raise advertising revenues.
 The locus of power in delivery and distribution of news has shifted, irrevocably, towards commercial companies who have priorities that often compete with those of journalism.
 The alternative is unclear, but must ultimately lie with news taking more responsibility for understanding the role of third-party technology and creating its own platforms in the future.
-How journalism will find the time or resources to do this is unclear, as the frenemy is already at the gate.Emily Bell is Director at the Tow Center for Digital Journalism at Columbia Journalism School, and Humanitas Visiting Professor in Media 2015-16 at the The Centre for Research in the Arts, Social Sciences and Humanities at the University of Cambridge.
+How journalism will find the time or resources to do this is unclear, as the frenemy is already at the gate.Emily Bell is a frequent CJR contributor and the director of Columbia’s Tow Center for Digital Journalism.
+Previously, she oversaw digital publishing at The Guardian.